Emergence of flat bands and ferromagnetic fluctuations via orbital-selective electron correlations in Mn-based kagome metal: Methods

 High-quality SMAS single crystals were prepared using the self-flux method.
 The magnetic measurements were performed using a superconducting quantum interference device vibrating sample magnetometer (SQUID VSM).
 The NMR measurements were done by employing a home-made NMR spectrometer and an Oxford Teslatron PT superconducting magnet.
 The magnetoresistance (${\rm MR} = [\rho(B) - \rho(0)]/\rho(0)$) measurements were performed at ambient pressure using the electrical transport option of the Quantum Design Physical Properties Measurement System with a four-point contact configuration.
 To measure reflectance at various temperatures, a commercially available spectrometer Vertex 80v and a continuous liquid helium flow cryostat were used.

-For an accurate and appropriate treatment of dynamic electron correlations in the electronic structure of SMAS, an {\it ab-initio} density functional theory (DFT) and dynamical mean-field theory (DMFT) methods were employed.
+{\bf Electronic structure calculations} For an accurate and appropriate treatment of dynamic electron correlations in the electronic structure of SMAS, an {\it ab-initio} density functional theory (DFT) and dynamical mean-field theory (DMFT) methods were employed.
 The DFT calculations were carried out within the framework of local density approximation (LDA) \cite{Alder1980}, using a full potential linearized augmented plane wave plus local orbital (LAPW+lo) method.
-For investigation of dynamical correlation effect, a fully charge-self-consistent DMFT method, as implemented in the embedded DMFT functional code \cite{Haule2010,Haule2018}, was employed in combination with the WIEN2k package \cite{Blaha2018}.
+For investigation of dynamical correlation effect, a fully charge-self-consistent DMFT method, as implemented in the embedded DMFT functional code \cite{Haule2010,Haule2018}, was employed in combination with the {\sc wien2k} package \cite{Blaha2018}.
 Throughout the entire manuscript, rotationally-invariant full Coulomb interactions were used for the impurity problem unless otherwise specified.
 In some cases Ising-type density-density interactions were adopted.
 We checked that the choice of the Coulomb interactions does not affect our core results.
-A nominal double-counting scheme \cite{Haule2010} with the Mn nominal charge $n$ = 5.0 was adopted, where the validity of the double-counting parameter was justified by comparison to results from an exact double-counting scheme \cite{Haule2015} (see Appendix~\ref{app:AppH} and Fig.~\ref{fig:Fig15} therein for more details).
-More details on our experimental methods and computational parameters are listed in Appendix \ref{app:AppA} and \ref{app:AppB}, respectively.
+A nominal double-counting scheme \cite{Haule2010} with the Mn nominal charge $n$ = 5.0 was adopted, where the validity of the double-counting parameter was justified by comparison to results from an exact double-counting scheme \cite{Haule2015} (see Supplementary Note 7 and Supplementary Fig.~9 therein for more details).
+For our DFT+RISB calculations, we employed {\sc cygutz} (\href{https://cygutz.readthedocs.io/}{https://cygutz.readthedocs.io/}) package in combination with {\sc wien2k} \cite{Lanata2015,Lanata2017}. $RK_{max}$ = 9.0 was employed, and for a better convergence, a non-shifted $k$-grid of up to $17 \times 17 \times 14$ was used.
+Mn $d$-orbital was set to be the correlated active subspace.
+More details on our experimental methods and computational parameters are listed in Supplementary Note 1 and 2, respectively.